Mor humus: Formation

 Compared to the litter of deciduous forests, evergreen needles have relatively low nutrient content and a much lower pH.
 This makes mor humus acidic to very acidic in nature.
 In coniferous forests and ericaceous heaths, foliage litter can also contain high concentrations of tannins and terpenes.
 Tannins protect vegetation from insects attacks and infections and reduce soil pH.
 All of these factors result in mor humus being an undesirable habitat for soil fauna.
 Soil bacteria are also unable to metabolize organic matter efficiently when pH is low.
 Consequently, the majority of decomposition in mor humus is performed by soil fungi.

 Nutrient availability

 The high volume of undecomposed organic matter in the OF horizon of mor humus leads to a high C:N ratio and can immobilize important plant nutrients such as nitrogen.
-The high C:N and C:P ratios of mor humus slow the release of nutrients available to plants, restricting in turn plant developmentand favouring the production of a nutrient-poor litter, thus closing the feed-back loop between humus and vegetation.
+The high C:N and C:P ratios of mor humus slow the release of nutrients available to plants, restricting in turn plant development and favouring the production of a nutrient-poor litter, thus closing the feed-back loop between humus and vegetation.
 Far from being improper to plant growth and soil life and needing to be improved by fertiization, mor humus with its short food chains should be considered as the best ecological strategy by which plants, animals and microbes cope with the harsh environmental or nutritional conditions associated with high altitude, high latitude or nutrient-poor geological substrates (e.g. quartz sand, quartzite).